Rounding it up

 Why do we have savings accounts?

 Banks are in the business of taking deposits from customers and then lending those deposits to other customers who are looking for loans.
-The bank charges an interest rate on that loan, then gives some of that interest to their customers.
+The bank charges an interest rate on that loan and then gives some of that interest to their customers.

-But for a bank to be able to lend money, there must be a high volume of money in their accounts for an extended period of time.
-It can’t rely on chequing accounts because customers use them too frequently and the money is always moving.
+However, for a bank to be able to lend money, there must be a high volume of money in their accounts for an extended period of time.
+It can’t rely on chequing accounts because customers use them too frequently, and the money is always moving.
 The solution?
 Savings accounts.

 While this brief explanation doesn’t encapsulate all bank processes, it does show us why savings accounts earn more interest.